 hirdetés

-If you show your dog that you love him, he’ll understand: hugs and kisses are not the best idea
+If you show your dog you love him, he’ll understand – Hugging and kissing is not the best idea

 Hangai Lilla